Designations Congruent with Things: Chapter 26

 “Sure, Hwi, go for it,” Newton says.

-“Please clarify the reason that you’re asking Dr. Geiszler about musical choices?”
-Hermann asks smoothly, as he makes an unnecessary lane change out of displaced pique.
+“Please clarify the reason you’re asking Dr. Geiszler about musical choices?”
+Hermann makes an unnecessary lane change out of displaced pique.

 “Certainly,” Hwi says agreeably.
 “When this car is jointly occupied, Dr. Geiszler makes final musical determinations ninety-six percent of the time regardless of your initial stated preference.
 Furthermore, my mirroring subroutines prioritize reciprocal courtesy to parties that extend courtesies to me,” Hwi says.

-“Hwi,” Newton says, barely able to contain his own self-satisfaction, “are you saying that I’m your favorite?”
+“Hwi,” Newton says, barely able to contain his own self-satisfaction, “are you saying I’m your favorite?”

 “Yes,” Hwi replies.

-“Will you just,” Newton replies, motioning back at the road.
-“Don’t look at me, look at the death-boxes of momentum that could end our lives at literally any second.
+“Will you just—” Newton motions back at the road, “—don’t look at me!
+Look at the death-boxes of momentum that could end our lives at literally any second.”

 “Guilty as charged.
-Hand over the hemlock, dude,” Newton replies, as music begins to stream from subtle, scattered, in-car speakers.
-Hermann recognizes the chorus of LHC nearly instantaneously, as if it had already been playing somewhere in the substrata of his mind.
+Hand over the hemlock,” Newton replies, as music begins to stream from subtle, scattered, in-car speakers.
+Hermann recognizes the chorus of LHC instantaneously, as if it had already been playing somewhere in the substrata of his mind.

 “Hwi, you shameless flatterer,” Newton says.